chaws/kcing/README.md

 By default it'll crawl kernelci website and get the past two days worth of data.
 If you wish to limit that number, do so by passing `--how-many 42` to specify a number.
 Depending on the amount selected, it might take a while to download everything.
 Enable debugging `-d` in order to get more info on the screen during download.

-It might be useful to get daily updates so that your instance will have same data as kernelci.
-Kcing has duplicate check feature that prevent downloading and addition of files that were previoisly downloaded.
-Installing a cron job might be the way to go, just make sure kcing is run in its own current directory.
-Also, logging what happened is possible by using `-l log_file` to save executing logs.
+It might be useful to get daily updates so that your instance would have same data as kernelci.
+Kcing has duplicate check feature that prevent downloading and adding files that were previously downloaded.
+Installing a cron job might be the way to go, just make sure kcing runs in its own directory.
+Also, logging what happened is possible by using `-l log_file` to save execution logs.

 ##### Downloading samples